 I have published two edited books, The Ethics and Economics of Agrifood Competition and New Ideas in Contracting and Organizational Economics Research.
 I also co-authored the book, When Businesses Cross International Borders: Strategic Alliances and Their Alternatives, with the late Murray Weidenbaum, former chairman of the Council of Economic Advisors under U.S. President Ronald Reagan.
 I have published more than 100 research articles, book chapters and other scholarly writings.

-I am a member of the American Economic Association, the Agricultural & Applied Economics Association, the Association for Social Economics, the Agriculture, Food and Human Values Society, and the Society for Business Ethics.
+I am a member of the American Economic Association, the Agricultural & Applied Economics Association, the Association for Social Economics, the Agriculture, Food and Human Values Society, the Society for Business Ethics and the World Interdisciplinary Network for Institutional Research.

 My interests include spending time with my family, reading, genealogy, watching TV, composing music, and running (best half marathon time is 1 hour, 25 minutes).